temporalio/cli/temporalcli/commandsmd/commands.md

 * `--workflow-id`, `-w` (string) -
   Workflow ID.
 Either this or query must be set.
 * `--run-id`, `-r` (string) -
   Run ID.
-Cannot be set when query is set.
+Can't be set when query is set.
 * `--query`, `-q` (string) -
   Start a batch to terminate Workflow Executions with the `QUERY` List Filter.
 Either this or Workflow ID must be set.